travisseymour/EPICpyDocs/docs/index.md

 #### EPICpy is Cross Platform

 EPICpy was developed by Travis L. Seymour, PhD on the [Ubuntu](https://ubuntu.com/) Linux operating system (as well as variants such as [Linux Mint](https://linuxmint.com/) and [Pop!_OS](https://pop.system76.com/)).
-To produce standalone executable applications and native installers for Linux (any modern Ubuntu variant) and MacOS (MacOS 10.13 and later), the  [FMan build system](https://build-system.fman.io/) was used.
-Although there is not a native Windows version at the moment, Windows 10 and 11 users can easily run the Linux version via the [Windows Subsystem for Linux v2 (WLS2)](https://docs.microsoft.com/en-us/windows/wsl/about).
-To run the Linux version of EPICpy on Windows, please see the corresponding section on the [Installing EPICpy](installing.md) page.
+To facilitate the installation and use of EPICpy across platforms, we are using the PipX system for automatically running Python applications in isolated environments.
+After users instal PipX itself, it's a single command across operating systems to install EPICpy.
+However, because EPICLib itself is compiled, there are some limitations: On Linux and Macos, Python 3.10.?? must be installed, and on Windows 10 and 11, Python 3.9.?? must be installed.
+Once PipX and the needed version of Python are installed, EPICpy should install and run on either of these three operating systems.
+For detailed installation instructions, please see the corresponding section on the [Installing EPICpy](installing.md) page.

-Thus, EPICpy can be used on Linux, MacOS, and Windows based computers.
+Thus, EPICpy can be used on Linux, MacOS (Intel and Arm), and Windows based computers.

-To download EPICpy, go to [https://cogmodlab.ucsc.edu/software/epicpy/docs/](https://cogmodlab.ucsc.edu/software/epicpy/)

-It is only possible to produce MacOS installer on machines one has access to.
-Thus, I have only provided versions for MacOS 10.13 - 12.0.
-Although EPICpy *should* work on machines using the non-Intel chips Apple now uses, this has yet to be confirmed.

-Currently, only a debian-based installer is provided for users of Ubuntu-type Linux operating systems.
-Although we may at some point consider installer for those using Arch, Fedora, and other variants of Linux, this will only be considered if there is sufficient interest.

 #### Other New Features in EPICpy